• Skip to primary navigation

 Your best bet for cooking pork to a safe temperature is to get a meat thermometer.
 It takes the guesswork out of learning to cook meat.

-You can go with the old-fashion kind of meat thermometer that is NOT digital because 1.)
+You can go with the old-fashioned kind of meat thermometer that is NOT digital because 1.)
 You don't need batteries.
 2.)
 Typically the temperatures are labeled.
 So if you don't know the proper temperature to cook pork, chicken, beef, etc., it's marked right on the thermometer.
 Totally worth $10.

 However, an instant digital meat thermometer is very nice.
 A simple one is easy to use and you get a reading in just milliseconds.